 In a press release from the CFTC, Chairman Rostin Behnam said Binance knowingly broke CFTC rules and has been actively avoiding compliance, and in a recent interview with CNBC Behnam said he is confident in its case against Binance.

-Zhao responded to the complaint in a company blog post, saying he does “not agree with the characterization of many of the issues alleged in the complaint.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Zhao responded to the complaint in a company blog post, saying he does “not agree with the characterization of many of the issues alleged in the complaint.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action